We have started a Patreon page with the hopes that

 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 The Circus gets a new transfer to Blu-ray from Artificial Eye.
 It's single-layered and has a strong bitrate for the 1 1/4 hour feature.
-Unfortunately, it has a bit of the similar waxy look that we saw in The Kid Blu-ray but not as egregious.
-The 1080P is inconsistent with some stellar scenes that even showcase depth and some others that look, briefly, manipulated.
-Overall, I would say the experience was a positive one although the heightened contrast is noticeable but not particularly offensive.
-I enjoyed my viewing and the irregularities were not detrimental to my viewing experience.
-I should state this was leaps and bounds ahead of an SD presentation.
+Unfortunately, it has a bit of the similar waxy look that we saw in The Kid Blu-ray.
+The 1080P is inconsistent with some stellar scenes that even showcase depth and some others that look manipulated/boosted.
+Overall, the heightened contrast is noticeable and somewhat offensive.
+I still enjoyed the film and the irregularities were not detrimental to my viewing experience but those sensitive to digitization may find it bothersome.
+I should state this was ahead of the previous SD presentation despite the, unnecessary, digital manipulation.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION